LLNL/blt/docs/api/target.rst

 As with BLT-registered libraries, it can be added to the DEPENDS_ON parameter when building another target or to ``target_link_libraries`` to transitively add in all includes, libraries, flags, and definitions associated with the imported library.

+In CMake terms, the imported libraries will be ``INTERFACE`` libraries.

 This does not actually build a library.
 This is strictly to ease use after discovering it on your system or building it yourself inside your project.